Sidewalk Labs: Google has built an empire on the internet by measuring everything: clickcs, GPS coordinates, visits, traffic, etc.

 Sidewalk Labs seems to be well aware of the weaknesses of city-building technologists and their arrogant optimism.
 The company insists: This redevelopment will be extremely careful.

-"This is not a random activity on our part," Alphabet President Eric Schmidt said Tuesday.
+"This is not some random activity on our part," said its President A Eric Schmidt on Tuesday.

 "It's the culmination, on our part, of almost 10 years of thinking about how technology can improve people's lives."